MasoniteFramework/exceptionite/README.md

 }
 ```

-- Tabs can be disabled:
+- Tabs can be disabled.
+To disable `solutions` tab:
 ```python
 "handlers": {
     "solutions": False